qaalabs/DE5M6/docs/labs/03b-medallion-lakehouse.md

 In your workspace, you can now use the gold layer to create a report and analyze the data.
 You can access the semantic model directly in your workspace to create relationships and measures for reporting.

-!!! warning "Before you create a semantic model, you need to have a PowerBI Pro licence"

-## `#TODO`

-!!! success "You should now be able to create the semantic model as depicted below."

 Note that you can't use the **default semantic model** that is automatically created when you create a lakehouse.
 You must create a new semantic model that includes the gold tables you created in this exercise, from the Explorer.

 1. In your workspace, navigate to your **Sales** lakehouse.